CharleRoger/Garden/Canon/Languages/Misc/Möxali.md

 The subject prefix *ñ-* on *ñaxuri* is understood by context to refer to the first person *faden* established as the core argument in the previous phrase rather than a third person reference to the ergative noun *den-ínen*.
 ### Mood
-Möxali inherited most of [[Xiri|Xiri’s]] evidential particles, but also adopted [[Low Alöbi|Alöbi's]] strict verb-final structure in main clauses.
+Möxali inherited most of [[Xiri|Xiri's]] evidential particles, but also adopted [[Low Alöbi|Alöbi's]] strict verb-final structure in main clauses.
 This forced the evidentials in front of the verb, occupying the same position as the [[Xiri]] modal particle which was rarely used in conjunction with an evidential.
 The result is the merging of the evidentials and five of the [[Xiri]] irrealis moods (subjunctive, permissive, imperative, conditional, interrogative) into a single paradigm.

 The set of moods and their usage varied throughout the history and dialectology of Möxali.
 In most Inner Möxali writing, a total of twelve prefixes are identified, shown in the table below.